atkins126/JetLua/README.md

 end.
 ```
 ### Register Lua Functions
 This is how you auto register Lua functions in JetLua. **Note** if you define a class function named `AutoSetup(aLua: IJetLua)`, it will automatically be called during the registration.
-This can be used to define globals and establish other initial conditions needed by this routines.
+This can be used to define globals and establish other initial conditions needed by these routines.
 ```Pascal
 program AutoRegister;
 {$APPTYPE CONSOLE}